 Listening is Vital for Booking Commercial Voiceover Jobs

 Finally, no voice talent is an island.
 Pay attention to spots on TV, radio, and social media.
 Do you hear that casual and cool sound or something more formal and measured?
 Can you hear certain trendy cadences, breathiness, or texture?
 Those voices you hear on the “big boys” commercials?
 What’s special or unique about the read or the voice—surprisingly, that voice may not be so memorable, but the read may have grabbed your attention and didn’t let go.
-Success with commercial voiceover?
+Success with commercial voice over?
 You’ve got this.
 Just take time and care along the way.